 The C Major Scale

 This is quite simply, Do Re Mi Fa So La Ti Do.
-The key of C Major has no sharps or flats, the notes are all natural: C D E F G A B C. A standard way of notating intervals is with roman numerals I II III IV V VI VII VIII.
+The key of C Major has no sharps or flats, the notes are all natural: C D E F G A B C. A standard way of notating intervals is with roman numerals: I II III IV V VI VII VIII.

-Triads In The Key Of C Major
+Triads in the Key of C Major

 The song "Runaway Train" is a perfect example of a song that is strictly diatonic.
 There are no chords outside of the key of C Major.
 The ever popular, One Four Five progression is found here.
 The One chord is C, the Four chord is F and the Five chord is G. For every Major scale the shapes and order of the chords are always the same Major, minor, minor, Major, Major, minor, diminished and Major (octave higher) .
 I have notated both the scale and the chords along the fifth string for clarity, but they do not have to be played this way.
 Any voicing of the chords will work

 Once again, I have notated all the chords with the root along the fifth string.
 Some of these shapes are very had to play with these voicings.
 Try normal voicings for these chords, the results will be the same.
 The C Major scale will fit with all of these chords.
 In fact, it will sound better, because some of the notes from the scale that are commonly passing tones will sound much more pleasing.
 For example: across a C Major chord, the B note is normally used as a passing tone, because it will clash with the root C, but over C Major 7 the B is contained in the chord.
 A very serene sound.

-Harmonizing Scales In All Keys
+Harmonizing Scales in All Keys

 I have transcribed all the sharp and flat keys on recurring string sets.
 Obviously, working out all the triads for each key on ALL strings sets is a monumental task.
 Try to memorize one key and one string set per day.
 Then try to mix and match the same key on different string sets (I have included an example for G Major).
 This is a huge study and requires a lot of work, but will open up the fretboard for improvisation and composition.

-Harmonization Of All The Major Scale Sharp Keys
+Harmonization of All the Major Scale Sharp Keys

-Harmonization Of All The Major Scale Flat Keys
+Harmonization of all the Major Scale Flat Keys

-God Rest Ye Merry Gentleman Chord Melody
+"God Rest Ye Merry Gentleman" Chord Melody

 This arrangement puts the triads to work.
 They can be extremely valuable in chord melody composition.
 It is not all that hard when you have this knowledge.
 Voice the melody note as the highest note and build the triad underneath.
 Not that easy to play or memorize and it will have you running all over the fretboard.
 With enough practice, you might master it in time for the festive season.

 © 2013 Lorne Hemmerling